bekk/bekk-christmas/post/ml/lost-in-branches.md

 ![](/assets/trees-3-.png)

-In the examples above the trees are only made up by one and two questions, and to be fair, there are many different types of decision trees and some of them can be complex and less intuitive to work with.
+In the examples above the trees are only made up of one and two questions, and to be fair, there are many different types of decision trees and some of them can be complex and less intuitive to work with.
 That said, _regular_ decision trees does not need to be a lot more complicated than this.
 At first one could think trees are too simple to handle complex problems, yet, with more nodes this technique can be surprisingly powerful.

 However, trees are not always convenient.
 With lots of data and features, trees can be huge.
 They are also prone to overfitting.
 They get too familiar with training data, and when a real data sample is pushed through the tree, the _slightest_ of difference can send you down the wrong track and into a wrong classification.
 Let’s say you ask this question on seafood restaurant, the guests might not be vegetarian, but asking if they ate beef here will get us nowhere.